dhashman/uci-har-tidy-dataset/README.md

     - '-std()-Z' to 'zaxis_stddev'
     - 'Mag-mean() to 'magn_avg'
     - 'Mag-std()' to 'magn_stddev'
-- Creates a data table of subject IDs from the training dataset ("/train/subject_train.txt" in the unzipped folder"), adding a descriptive column name.
+- Creates a data table of subject IDs from the training dataset ("/train/subject_train.txt" in the unzipped folder"), adding a descriptive column name. <b>(NOTE: This relates to Requirement 4 of the Course Project: Appropriately labels the data set with descriptive variable names.)</b>
-- Creates a data table of subject IDs from the test dataset ("/test/subject_test.txt" in the unzipped folder), adding a descriptive column name.
+- Creates a data table of subject IDs from the test dataset ("/test/subject_test.txt" in the unzipped folder), adding a descriptive column name. <b>(NOTE: This relates to Requirement 4 of the Course Project: Appropriately labels the data set with descriptive variable names.)</b>
-- Creates a data table of activity IDs from the training dataset ("/train/y_train.txt" in the unzipped folder), adding a descriptive column name, and replacing the activity IDs with their associated activity names.
+- Creates a data table of activity IDs from the training dataset ("/train/y_train.txt" in the unzipped folder), adding a descriptive column name, and replacing the activity IDs with their associated activity names. <b>(NOTE: This relates to Requirement 4 of the Course Project: Appropriately labels the data set with descriptive variable names.)</b>
-- Creates a data table of activity IDs from the test dataset ("/test/y_test.txt" in the unzipped folder), adding a descriptive column name, and replacing the activity IDs with their associated activity names.
+- Creates a data table of activity IDs from the test dataset ("/test/y_test.txt" in the unzipped folder), adding a descriptive column name, and replacing the activity IDs with their associated activity names. <b>(NOTE: This relates to Requirement 4 of the Course Project: Appropriately labels the data set with descriptive variable names.)</b>
-- Creates a data table of the training observations ("/train/X_train.txt" in the unzipped folder), keeping only the previously identified columns with mean and standard deviation measurements, using the descriptive feature names, and inserting columns for activity and subject_id).
+- Creates a data table of the training observations ("/train/X_train.txt" in the unzipped folder), keeping only the previously identified columns with mean and standard deviation measurements, using the descriptive feature names, and inserting columns for activity and subject_id). <b>(NOTE: This relates to Requirement 2 of the Course Project: Extracts only the measurements on the mean and standard deviation for each measurement.)</b>
-- Creates a data table of test observations ("/test/X_test.txt" in the unzipped folder), keeping only the previously identified columns with mean and standard deviation measurements, using the descriptive feature names, and inserting columns for activity and subject_id).
+- Creates a data table of test observations ("/test/X_test.txt" in the unzipped folder), keeping only the previously identified columns with mean and standard deviation measurements, using the descriptive feature names, and inserting columns for activity and subject_id). <b>(NOTE: This relates to Requirement 2 of the Course Project: Extracts only the measurements on the mean and standard deviation for each measurement.)</b>
-- Combines the training and test data tables into a new data table, ordering by activity and subject_id.
+- Combines the training and test data tables into a new data table, ordered by activity and subject_id. <b>(NOTE: This relates to Requirement 1 of the Course Project: Merges the training and the test sets to create one data set.)</b>
-- Optional: Creates a comma-separated flat file of the combined data table ("./Combined UCI HAR Dataset.txt") in the current working directory.
-- Creates a tidy data table of the means of each variable in the combined data table, summarized by activity and subject_id.
+- Creates a tidy data table from the combined data table, calculating the means of each variable in the combined data table by activity and subject_id pair. <b>(NOTE: This relates to Requirement 5 of the Course Project: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.)</b>
-- Creates a comma-separated flat file of the tidy data table ("./Tidy UCI HAR Dataset.txt") in the current working directory.
+- Creates a comma-separated flat file of the tidy data table ("./Tidy UCI HAR Dataset.txt") in the current working directory. <b>(NOTE: This relates to Requirement 5 of the Course Project: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.)</b>

-The flat file(s) can be subsequently read back in using read.csv to re-create the data table(s) for further analysis (ex: my_dt <- data.table(read.csv(combined_file, stringsAsFactors = F))).
-To prove that the re-created data table(s) is/are identical, use the compare package as illustrated below:
+The tidy flat file can be subsequently read back in using <b>read.csv</b> to re-create the data table for further analysis (ex: my_dt <- data.table(read.csv(tidy_file, stringsAsFactors = F))).
+To prove that the re-created data table is identical, use the compare package as illustrated below:

 > library(compare)

-> new_combined_dt <- data.table(read.csv(combined_file, stringsAsFactors = F))

 > new_tidy_dt <- data.table(read.csv(tidy_file, stringsAsFactors = F))

-> print(compare(data.frame(new_combined_dt),data.frame(combined_dt)))

 > print(compare(data.frame(new_tidy_dt),data.frame(tidy_dt)))

+For detailed information on the flat file output of this script, please consult the associated CodeBook.md in this repository.